Episcopal Church of the Transfiguration Dallas

 Thursday May 09, 2024

-Sermon preached by The Rev. Rebecca Tankersley on The Third Sunday of Advent 2023.
+Sermon preached by The Rev. Rebecca Tankersley on The Second Sunday in Lent.
 We invite you to view the full service HERE.
 Learn more about our community by visiting www.transfiguration.net.

 Thursday May 09, 2024